YihanLi126/YihanLi126.github.io/index.md

 Here is **Yihan Li (YianLee, 李艺涵)**.

-I am an undergraduate student majoring in **Automation Engineering** at Xi'an Jiaotong University, Qian Xuesen Honor College.
-I'm now working with **Berkeley Hybrid Robotics Group** , advised by [Prof. Koushil Sreenath](https://hybrid-robotics.berkeley.edu/koushil/).
+I am a senior student majoring in **Automation Engineering** at Xi'an Jiaotong University, Qian Xuesen Honor College.
+I'm also a visiting student in UC Berkeley during 2023 Fall.
+I'm now working with **Berkeley Hybrid Robotics Group** , directed by [Dr. Jun Zeng](https://junzengx14.github.io/), advised by [Prof. Koushil Sreenath](https://hybrid-robotics.berkeley.edu/koushil/).
 Here is [my CV](https://yihanli126.github.io/file/Yihan_CV.pdf).

 <br>

-## Academic Background
+## Research Interests

+- Robotics
+- Motion Planning
+- Optimization
+- Control Theory

+I'm enthusiastic about robotics, and especially interested in motion planning, optimization and control theory.
+My current research lies on model-based trajectory generation and control in automatic drive, and I also have experience in real-world development and debugging of intelligent car on the test ground.
+I'm willing to get exposed to various topics in the field of robotics motion planning, including model-based and RL-based methods and their combination, and other types of robot like legged and aerial robots.

-**<font color='red'>[Highlight]</font> I am looking for PhD to start in 2025 Fall.
-Contact me if you have any leads!**
+**<font color='red'>[Highlight]</font> I am looking for PhD to start in 2024 Fall.
+Contact me if you are interested in my work!**

-- **Sep 2020 - June 2024:** Fuzhou University (BEng)
-- **Sep 2020 - May 2024:** Maynooth University (BSc)
-- **June 2022 - Nov 2022:** Cambridge University (Visiting)
-- Expect to apply for a one-year MSc in the UK and will graduate in 2025.
-Looking for PhD position after MSc!

 <br>

 ---

-## Research Interests
+## Academic Background

-- Industrial IoT System
-- Bluetooth Low Energy
-- Applied Machine Learning

-My current research focuses on practical problems that artificial intelligence faces in real life.
-My interests are on the **Machine Learning** and its applications in **Industrial IoT**.
-In a word, advanced technologies like ML and IoT positively influence the life of everybody.
-I wish to devote my talent to this meaningful cause and bring well-being to society.
+- **Sep 2020 - June 2024:** Xi'an Jiaotong University,Qian Xuesen Honor College
+    - Average Score: 86.6/100
+    - Main Courses: Engineering Mathematical Analysis, Linear Algebra and Geometry, Operations Research, Probability Theory and Mathematical Statistics, Complex Function and Integral Transform, Numerical Analysis, Circuit, Analog and Electronic Technology Fundamentals, Systems Engineering, etc.

+- **Aug 2022 - Dec 2022:** UC Berkeley, EECS
+    - GPA: 3.78/4.0
+    - Main Courses: Signals and Systems(EE120), Data Structures(CS 61B), Introduction to Control of Unmanned Aerial Vehicles(ME 136), Introduction to Embedded and Cyber Physical Systems(EECS 149)

 <br>